finalv2/cwp-decap-test/strategies/provide-training-for-supportive-adults.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Provide training for supportive adults
-order: 3
 tags:
   - strategy
   - supportive-relationships
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 3
 ---
 Supportive adults want to be helpful, but they may not know how.
-Offer training and support to supportive adults to help them be a more active and supportive presence in the lives of children in your system.
+Offer training and support to supportive adults to help them be a more active and supportive presence in the lives of children or youth in your system.

 ## How to do this